dbis-ilm/stark/Readme.md

 ### Operators
-All operators can be executed on spatial partioned or unpartitioned data.
+All operators can be executed on spatial partitioned or unpartitioned data.
 If a spatial partitioning was applied, the operators can omit partitions that cannot, e.g., contain a point based on the spatial bounds of the respective partition.

 #### Filter
 Supported predicates are: